kannans89/graphql-learning/2.Introduction/Introduction.md

 ```

-Response will contain only id and firstName.
-The query will not fetch college details or any other associated resources .
+The above query will only return values for id and firstname in the response.The query will not fetch values for other attributes of the student object.
+The response of the query illustrated above will be as shown below:

 ```javascript
 {